Belarus, 1:47 am

 "Th-pri!
 Ne-eed to w'n th-pri-!" he wheezed painfully.

 Jack grabbed the man's wrists firmly to stop his shaking.
-It made the man refocus on his hard face.
+It made the latter refocus on his hard face.

 "Look at me," Jack bit out tensely and the man nodded before his golden eyes suddenly widened with a new thought.
 He took a wheezing breath and tried to speak.